fbpx

 Salt & Wind Travel

 What Is A Tamale?
-7 Facts About Mexico’s Beloved Dish
+7 Facts About Mexico’s Best Dish

 Regarding Mexican food, tamales might be one of the most beloved contributions to the culinary world.
 Though the tamal is ancient (estimated to date back to 8,000 BC!) it still deserves your attention.
 But what is a tamale?
 And where does it hail from?
 Here, we’re diving into all things Mexican tamales, from how to make them and where to eat them in Mexico to offering a tamale recipe or three to try.